CapyJara/teamgo-code-challenge/README.md

 - Perpage:
   - (Optional) Add perpage to query ex: ?perpage=20
   - Perpage default is 50
-- Paging option is only available on get all events, and get events by location/date
+- Paging option is only available on get all events, and get events by location/date routes.